Renewable Energy Sources

 Wave Energy on Oahu

-Because Hawaii has among the most powerful waves per square meter in the world, the Office of Naval Research is monitoring an experimental wave energy buoy off Kaneohe Marine Corps Base.
+Because Hawaii has a highly consistent wave energy resource, the Office of Naval Research is monitoring an experimental wave energy buoy off Kaneohe Marine Corps Base.

 Hawaiian Electric has helped with the transmission connection to the electric grid.